 Moving on, you can avail the option of getting an email notification once a user provides his/her contact information.
 This also works the other way around; you can send an email to your user directing them to more resources once you acquire their contact info.

 Now that you have acquired the leads, what next?

 With native and non-native integrations send your leads further down the funnel through pre-established workflows on Zapier, MailChimp et al. For apps without a native integration use web hooks.
 All these can be accessed here Configure > Integrations.

 Some Other Calculators for You to Explore

 This calculator can be used to determine the sales that one needs to make in order to break even.
 A breakeven calculator can help in making efficient plans for your business.

 This calculator will help you boost your affiliate partners.
 You can give them a real-time view of how much they can earn by working with you.
 Check out an example calculator that we use!

 Well, it’s a wrap from our side.
 You can create a bunch of other cool finance calculators on Outgrow.
-Just head over to our templates page and find a variety of calculators ranging from retirement savings calculators, personal finance calculators, credit card payment calculators to VC funding!
+Just head over to our templates page and find a variety of calculators ranging from retirement savings calculators, personal finance calculators, and credit card payment calculators to VC funding!

 You can also explore our promotion checklist to learn about different ways to promote your calculator.

-Additional Resource: 9 Best Practices to Promote Your Calculator
+Also Read: 9 Best Practices to Promote Your Calculator

 Do you need help creating a complex calculator of your own?
 Hit us up with the red chat button on the bottom right.
 Or start by taking our course on how to boost lead generation using calculators.